mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - Under new system policy, how many passphrases are valid?

 #### [Day 5: A Maze of Twisty Trampolines, All Alike](src/day_05)
-- [ ] Part One - How many steps does it take to reach the exit?
+- [x] Part One - How many steps does it take to reach the exit?
-- [ ] Part Two
+- [ ] Part Two - How many steps does it now take to reach the exit?